thepower/power-docs/docs/api/07-tansactions.md

 The first element is purpose (positive fixint, 0x00 - 0x7f) from JSON shown before.

 The second element is the currency name (binary, 0xc4).
-If the currency name contains only ASCII characters with codes 32-126 you also can use the string type (0xa0 - 0xbf).
+Even if the currency name contains only ASCII characters with codes 32-126 you still MUST use the binary type.

 The third element is amount (integer, 0x00 - 0x7f, 0xcc - 0xcf).
 This field MUST be only the integer type.
 You CAN NOT use here the float type or any other type.